JetBrains/Qodana/topics/pricing.md

 The trial versions of the Ultimate or Ultimate Plus licenses are limited by a 60-day trial period.
 After the trial license expires, you'll have to purchase either the Ultimate or the Ultimate Plus license to continue using Qodana.

-You can study the [%product% Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/) on the JetBrains website.
+You can study the [%instance% Terms of Service](https://www.jetbrains.com/legal/docs/agreements/qodana/license/) on the JetBrains website.

  ## Frequently asked questions